ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/setup-local-selenium-hub.md

-3. Check with the following link if it works: [http://localhost:4444/grid/console](http://localhost:4444/grid/console)
+3. Check with the following link if the hub works: [http://localhost:4444/grid/console](http://localhost:4444/grid/console)

 ![](attachments/setup-local-selenium-hub/grid_hub.png)

-Congratulation, your local Selenium hub is running
+Congratulation, your local Selenium hub is running.

 ## 5. Configure and start your Chrome/Firefox node